Jewell’s lyrics to “Fallen Angel” were among her keepsakes in the Webb Pierce folder.

 We can only speculate why, in the grip of some unimaginable state of despair, she had destroyed documentation of her work, fruits of her glory days.
 It all must have seemed to her as finished and useless as her life.
 Everything she cared most about was gone – her Charles, her sons, her mother, the joy of chasing dreams.

 Later, I came across one of her textbooks from nursing school.
 At the top of the inside front cover, she had written part of a Joaquin Miller poem:

 I remember the day when I was a child and standing in our living room, listening in horror to mother singing another dreadful heartbreaker she was writing.
 I felt I was drowning in gloom and lashed out with anger.
 “Mother,” I snapped, “why do you write such sad songs?”
-She stopped, looked at me and smiled, then replied: “You’ll find out someday.”
+She stopped, looked at me and smiled.
+“You’ll find out, son.
+Someday.”

 I did indeed.
-But life hurts all of us.
-Life hurt mother.
-And that’s one reason why, as Shot Jackson wrote in a letter to me in 1975, “Your mother wrote good songs.”
+But pain is part of the human journey.
+And Jewell had suffered deeply in many ways.
+Ironically, however, her suffering paid off as it does for most songwriters.
+That’s one reason why, as Shot Jackson wrote in a letter to me in 1975, “Your mother wrote good songs.”

-They’re still sung around the world.
+They’re still loved and sung around the world.
 It’s part of her legacy to Country music and its fans, a legacy that’s much greater than we may ever know, because so much of her work is credited to others.
-But Jewell House’s story is her's.
-And now, a bit of it’s on the record.
+But Jewell House’s story is her's alone.
+And a bit of it’s on the record now with this website.

 Jewell burned many of her files just before her death in 1971.
 Some were spared, including this Webb Pierce publicity kit folder in which she had tucked her most treasured photos, lyrics and a few documents.